electron/electron/docs/api/web-contents.md

 be compared to the `frameProcessId` passed by frame specific navigation events (e.g. `did-frame-navigate`)

+#### `contents.getMediaSourceId(requestWebContents)`

+* `requestWebContents` WebContents - Web contents that the id will be registered to.

+Returns `String` - The identifier of a WebContents stream.
+This identifier can be used with `navigator.mediaDevices.getUserMedia` using a `chromeMediaSource` of `tab`.
+The identifier is restricted to the web contents that it is registered to and is only valid for 10 seconds.

 #### `contents.takeHeapSnapshot(filePath)`

 * `filePath` String - Path to the output file.